-The Three Best Ways to Measure Share of Shelf
+The Three Best Methods to Measure Share of Shelf

 Shelf space is a lot like the game of Monopoly.
 Do you have enough real estate?
 Is it Park Place and Boardwalk or Marvin Gardens?
 Is someone parked on your property?
 You need to know if you’re in the best position for maximum sales, if your product is stocked and whether you’re actually getting the share of shelf you deserve.
-There is no exact science for how to measure share of shelf but there are several strategies and each has their own pros and cons:
+There is no exact science for how to measure share of shelf but there are several methods that can be used within the SmartCall & MarketCheck applications and each has their own pros and cons:

 Method 2 – Eyeballing The SKUs

 This is the fastest way to gauge shelf space, but obviously, you can make mistakes.
 If you’re going to use the eyeball strategy, you need to make sure to use consistent increments—25, 50, 75 or 15, 30, 45 and so on.

 Get out your tape measure and figure out what percentage of the actual length of the shelf is taken by your products.
 This is the most time consuming but also the most accurate as it allows you to account for varying sizes of packaging.
 Again, whether you use this depends on how big a problem or priority shelf space is for you and whether it hinders other activities.

 Whatever Method You Select To Measure Share of Shelf Be Consistent

 The important thing is to be consistent in how you measure so that you can track performance over time.
 The information you get from measuring share of shelf should also be used in determining shelf space profitability.
 How do various items perform relative to competitors and how does the share of shelf seem to impact that?
 Can you see any parallels between having a larger share, for example, which may communicate to shoppers that yours is the prominent brand?
 Or does having a smaller share of shelf imply exclusivity, which can also steer shopper behavior.